doomscourge416/News_Website/README.md

 # *How to open and run website*

-### Enter the website folder at file manager, and double-click index.html icon.
+### Run the link at 'About' section or open file index.html via file manager.